cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   projects of the CT project (CT1, CT2, JCT, CTO, MTC3) in an equivalent way.
   Since then the page is regularly updated.
   This contains CT1.
 Since then the website was updated regularily.
-  In 2017 CTO switched to a responsive Design using JS and Bootstrap.
+  In 2017, CTO switched to a responsive Design using JS and Bootstrap.
-  In 2021 MTC3 was relaunched with a new GUI and a new backbone.
+  In 2021, MTC3 was relaunched with a new GUI and a new backbone.
+  In 2022, CTO was enhanced significantly using WebAssembly and React.